 Heʻeia (PC: Aimee Sato)

 International frameworks such as the UN System of Environmental-Economic Accounting (Ecosystem Accounts) (SEEA EA) and IUCN GET 2.0 set out a roadmap for globally consistent and comparable ecosystem accounting standards which offer a reliable way to assess changes in ecosystem “health”.
 Set against these international standards, there is currently uneven compliance and buy-in across the world, while research and large data gaps remain.
-My research advocates for Hawaiʻi to begin taking seriously natural capital accounting and ecosystem accounting.
+My research advocates for natural capital accounting and ecosystem accounting in Hawaiʻi, by laying the foundational pilot accounts across all moku (districts) in the Main Hawaiian Islands.

 Preliminary Findings